CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 GH_TOKEN: ${{ secrets.GITHUB_TOKEN }}

-Try opening a PR after committing the file.
+Try creating a PR after committing the files.

-Workflow: Main Repo’s Demo-Reuse-Action-From-Another-Repo.yml → Calls and passes parameters to another Repo’s Automation-label-pr-base-branch.yml to execute tasks → Returns to the main Repo to report results.
+Workflow: The main repo’s Demo-Reuse-Action-From-Another-Repo.yml → calls and passes parameters to another repo’s Automation-label-pr-base-branch.yml to run the task → then returns the result to the main repo.

 Success!